 Lists and LibrariesEdit on GitHub

-Arguably the most important data structure in Grain, lists allow us work with collections of data.
+Arguably the most important data structure in Grain, lists allow us work with ordered collections of data.

 Lists always contain elements of the same type, and attempting to mix element types will result in a compilation error.